 Joseph And The Gift of God:

-There is one more thing to consider about Joseph’s sufferings, found in commentary form in Psalm 105:16-19 where the Psalmist takes up the subject of Joseph’s sufferings.
+Something to consider about Joseph’s sufferings, found in commentary form in Psalm 105:16-19 where the Psalmist takes up the subject of Joseph’s sufferings.
 He wrote,

 Moreover, he called for a famine upon the land: he brake the whole staff of bread.
 He sent a man before them, even Joseph, who was sold for a servant: whose feet they hurt with fetters; he was laid in iron: until the time that his word came: the word of the Lord tried him.

 Let’s remember that when Joseph, as a slave and prisoner, thought about ‘his Word from God’ in his two dreams at age seventeen, it must have refined, purified, and proven him, and seemed as distant as the Milky Way.
 How could those dreams be true?
 Because of his shackles, there was absolutely no indicator that God could have been in those dreams.
 The Hebrew Text reads in v.
 18: “into the iron went his soul” or בַּרְזֶל בַָָּאָה נַפְשְׁוֹ.
 Note: this text is saying that when the time finally came for Joseph’s Word or promise to happen, it was marked by a dramatic divine moment so full of meaning and hope that it made everything else in his life before this moment a precursor and a preparation to it.
 All the trial and testing, the heart ache and sorrow were shaping his life so he would be ready for this exact second: the call to come out of prison to interpret Pharaoh’s dream.
 This is unsearchable and profound; it can only be grasped by faith in God’s ways, which Joseph demonstrated.